Iteo/audoma/docs/usage.rst

 @extend_schema_field
 ---------------------

-| This decorator is by default `drf-spectacular` decorator.
+| This decorator is by default `drf-spectacular` feature.
-| Audoma only changes its behaviour, in `drf-spectacular` using this decorator casued overriding
+| Audoma only changes its behaviour, in `drf-spectacular` using this decorator causes overriding
 | all informations about field.
-Audoma does not override information, it only updates available informations
+Audoma does not override information, it only updates available information
 | with those passed to the decorator.

 | This may be very useful while defining examples.
-| We don't want to erase all other field informations
+| We don't want to erase all other field information
 | just because we want to define example for this field.
 | Also passing all field information  additionally just because we want
 | to define example seems unneccessary and redundant.